PCarrillo02/RiskAnalysis/documentation/README.md

 # SPECIFICATION

-1) Download the project.zip folder

-2) Run -- export FLASK_APP=c19.py -- in your terminal

-3) Run -- flask run -- and click the link in the terminal to reach the homepage

-When you look into the project folder you should see 3 folders (documentation, static, and templates), along with 3 python files (c19, calculators, and functions), and last a SQLite3 unicases database

 ## Documentation
 This folder contains a proposal folder for the documentation submitted to the CS50 staff for the proposal of this project and a status update on its completion submitted by the site creators.
 You will also see a file
 DESIGN.md describing the technical creation of the website, and last is this document.